camunda/camunda-docs-static/get-started/content/javaee7/install.md

 * Java JDK 1.8+
 * Apache Maven (optional, if not installed you can use embedded Maven inside Eclipse.)
-* A modern web browser (recent Firefox, Chrome, Internet Explorer 11, or Microsoft Edge will work fine)
+* A modern web browser (latest Firefox, Chrome, or Microsoft Edge will work fine)
 * Eclipse integrated development environment (IDE)

 # Install Camunda BPM platform

 First, download a distribution of the Camunda BPM platform.
 You can choose from different application servers.
-In this tutorial, we will use the wildfly 18 based distribution.
-Download it from [the download page](https://camunda.com/download/).
+In this tutorial, we will use the WildFly 19 based distribution.
+Download it from [the download page](https://downloads.camunda.cloud/).

 After having downloaded the distribution, unpack it inside a directory of your choice.
 We will call that directory `$CAMUNDA_HOME`.